Content Map Terms

 A prostate biopsy has a slight risk of causing problems such as:

-The prostate gland tissue samples look normal under the microscope.
+The tissue samples look normal under the microscope.
 There are no signs of infection or cancer.

 Cancer cells or signs of infection are found.